codemaster05330/timoanttila/content/blog/wordpress-redirect-old-domain.md

 ```
 There is probably a better way to use regular expressions, but this is the simplest way I found.

-## If the old website is active, use its htaccess file
+## If the old website is active, use its .htaccess file

 If the old website is still up and running, you can use its `.htaccess` file.
 This is a simplified version of the code above that can also be used for local page redirects.